mantidproject/mantid/docs/source/algorithms/Bin2DPowderDiffraction-v1.rst

     #d_bins

 Then follows the line dp = :math:`d_{\perp\,n}`  :math:`d_{\perp\,n+1}` where the bin edges for the *n*-th bin are specified, starting from the lowest values.
 In the next line bin edges for d-Spacing are listed as :math:`d_0, d_1, \dots, d_m`.
-The all is repeated as many times as necessary.
+Then this can be repeated as many times as necessary.
 For example:

 ::